vp817/CppBinaryStream/README.md

 ## Contributing

-Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

 ## License

 This project is licensed under the [GNU General Public License v3.0](LICENSE).

-If you have any questions or need further assistance, feel free to reach out.